Destroy Lonely

-Early and personal life
+Personal life

-Bobby Wardel Sandimanie III was born in Atlanta, Georgia on July 30, 2001.
-He has two younger sisters and an older brother which he mentions as only being half-siblings.
-He mentions feeling more like an only child.
-He grew up freestyling with inspiration from his father American rapper I-20.
-He began home school in the sixth grade with given permission from his grandmother who was a former teacher.
-He enrolled back in school in the ninth and tenth grades where he recalls abusing the drug Xanax.
+Bobby Wardell Sandimanie III was born on July 30, 2001.
+He has two younger half sisters and an older half brother, and is of Liberian descent.
+His father is the rapper I-20, who was part of Ludacris's record label Disturbing tha Peace.
+He was homeschooled starting in sixth grade then got enrolled back into public school in 9th and 10th grade, where he recalls abusing the drug Xanax.
 He cites his feeling that his substance abuse was destroying him as the origin of the "Destroy" part of his stage name.
 He spent his adolescent years in solitude which he cites as the origin of the "Lonely" part of his stage name.

-During his time in school, he had strength in writing.
+In early 2024, an ex-girlfriend accused him of domestic abuse via X. Destroy Lonely denied the allegations.
+In November 2024, a video went viral of Destroy Lonely fighting at a gas station with his new girlfriend, Shannade Clermont.
+He defended himself by saying that the two were simply arguing.

 Career

 2015–2019: Beginnings

 Destroy Lonely started working on music at the age of 14, making his first songs in a recording studio at his school.
 He met two of his best friends, Texaco and Nezzus, who would produce many of his early works and continue to work with him on later projects at school.
 Immediately upon meeting Nezzus, they began recording their first project, NezzusDestroyed.
 Lonely would later go on to gain traction with his 2019 track "Bane".